Mesothelioma Hope Veterans Advocate Jonathan Nelson

 Grounded in History, Guided by Justice

 He earned his bachelor’s degree in English and History from the University of Virginia and his law degree from Wake Forest University.
-After law school, Jonathan was commissioned as a Marine Corps judge advocate.
+After law school, Major Nelson was commissioned as a Marine Corps judge advocate.

 His career included deployment to Kuwait and Iraq in support of Operation Enduring Freedom and Operation Iraqi Freedom, teaching criminal law and trial advocacy at the Naval Justice School, and serving as the Staff Judge Advocate for the 2nd Marine Division.